“I Regret My Life Choices”

 Who does not have those moments of saying, “if only?”
 “If only…I had finished school… taken that job rather than been afraid… not made those bad choices… left that relationship sooner… listened to better advice, etc.” We can often dwell in regret and find it hard to let go of the past.

 Along with wistfulness or outright sadness about the past may be the thought, “I’ve missed it.
 The chance I had to live a better way, a fuller life, contribute more, came and went.”
-This kind of thinking can fill you with pain and “stall” you, as you get lost in backward looking self-disgust.
+This kind of thinking can fill you with pain and “stall” you.
+You can get lost in backward looking self-disgust.

 God Redeems the Past